ai4os/ai4-docs/source/user/quickstart.rst

    HowTo tutorials.

-   If you still don't know where to start, deploying a module in the Dashboard to :doc:`perform a simple inference </user/howto/try/dashboard>` is always a good choice to get a grasp of the Platform functionalities.
+   If you still don't know where to start, deploying a module in the Dashboard to :doc:`perform a simple inference </user/howto/try/dashboard-gradio>` is always a good choice to get a grasp of the Platform functionalities.

 Enjoy! 🚀

 .. tip::

-    If you run into problems you can always check the :doc:`Frequently Asked Questions (FAQ) </user/support/faq>`.
+    If you run into problems you can always :ref:`contact support <user/index:support>`!